 Streets Alive has been building community spirit at the street level since 2001 across the UK.

-Streets Alive helps people make their street a friendlier, safer and greener place to live.
-We do this by:
+Streets Alive helps people make their street a friendlier, safer and greener by:

-- Working at the national level with government departments, other agencies and local authorities to gain support and removing barriers to building stronger, more resilient communities.
+- Working with councils and government departments to gain support and remove barriers to building stronger, more resilient communities